-Raindance Film Festival's charismatic founder was in Haugesund, Norway as an industry guest of the the largest film festival in Norway: the Norwegian International Film Festival.
-He gave an inspiring "99 Minute Film School" talk there about low budget filmmaking and formed an interesting relationship with Filmkraft - the regional film fund which I will be writing about separately.
+Raindance Film Festival’s charismatic founder was in Haugesund, Norway as an industry guest of the the largest film festival in Norway: the Norwegian International Film Festival.
+He gave an inspiring “99 Minute Film School” talk there and formed an interesting relationship with Filmkraft – the regional film fund which I will be writing about separately.

 SL: What’s the scene like right now in London?

-Elliot: There is something about working and living in London right now that can really get on one's nerves.
+Elliot: There is something about working and living in London right now that can really get on one’s nerves.
 Everyone is moaning about the economy and the shortage of money.
 Then the last coalition government abruptly shut down the UK Film Council in 2010.
 The howls of portest have been deafening.
-The BFI has bravely announced the start of their film policy which they've gallantly turned into a reality.
+The BFI has bravely announced the start of their film policy which is slowly being turned into a reality.

 [SL: We hear here that the money is still there in the UK, but there are different gatekeepers.]

 On top of that the weather really sucks in London.

 [SL: It’s not been all that great in Norway, either]

 But do you know what?
 There couldn’t be a better time to try and launch your screenwriting and filmmaking career.

 Elliot: How low is low?
 Doesn’t it mean you don’t much (or any) money?

 What does low budget mean to the money men?
 I have worked on productions with millions in the budget, and there never ever is enough money.
 When I worked as a scenic artist the line producer was always shouting at you to hurry up so there wouldn’t be any overtime payments.
 We used to dawdle at the end of the day cleaning our brushes, because a few minutes over the hour was worth half hours pay.
 Sometimes they made us throw our brushes out because it was cheaper than paying the wages for a half hour!